Symptoms include blurred vision, increased sensitivity to bright light, and a sensation of a foreign object in the eye.

 An Inside Look at the Eye

 Peripheral ulcerative keratitis is probably caused by an autoimmune reaction.
 In an autoimmune disorder Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
-What triggers autoimmune disorders is not known.
-Symptoms vary depending on... read more , antibodies or cells produced by the body attack the body’s own tissues.
+What triggers an autoimmune disorder is not known.
+Symptoms vary depending... read more , antibodies or cells produced by the body attack the body’s own tissues.
 Many autoimmune disorders affect connective tissue in a variety of organs.
 Connective tissue is the structural tissue that gives strength to joints, tendons, ligaments, and blood vessels.
 The connective tissue disorders that occur with peripheral ulcerative keratitis include rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis is an inflammatory arthritis in which joints, usually including those of the hands and feet, are inflamed, resulting in swelling, pain, and often destruction of joints.... read more , granulomatosis with polyangiitis Granulomatosis with Polyangiitis Granulomatosis with polyangiitis often begins with inflammation of small- and medium-sized blood vessels and tissues in the nose, sinuses, throat, lungs, or kidneys.
 The cause is unknown.
-The... read more , and relapsing polychondritis Relapsing Polychondritis Relapsing polychondritis is a rare autoimmune rheumatic disorder characterized by episodes of painful, destructive inflammation of the cartilage and other connective tissues in many organs.... read more .
+The... read more , and relapsing polychondritis Relapsing Polychondritis Relapsing polychondritis is a rare autoimmune connective tissue disorder characterized by episodes of painful, destructive inflammation of the cartilage and other connective tissues in many... read more .

 Peripheral ulcerative keratitis also may be caused by an infection.